Shopify/krane/README.md

 ```

 6. Encrypt the file: `ejson encrypt /PATH/TO/secrets.ejson`
-7. Commit the encrypted file and deploy as usual.
+7. Commit the encrypted file and deploy.
 The deploy will create secrets from the data in the `kubernetes_secrets` key.
+The ejson file must be included in the resources passed to `--filenames` it can not be read through stdin.

 **Note**: Since leading underscores in ejson keys are used to skip encryption of the associated value, `krane` will strip these leading underscores when it creates the keys for the Kubernetes secret data.
 For example, given the ejson data below, the `monitoring-token` secret will have keys `api-token` and `property` (_not_ `_property`):